Months ago, one of my clients came to me asking what I thought about the Total Gym XLS.

 As Total Gym’s best-selling home gym equipment, they wanted to know if I thought it was worth the purchase.

 While the Total Gym XLS may give you access to over 80 different exercise options and can accommodate nearly any range of body workout ability, it’s not the best product from Total Gym nor is it the best option in the market based on price.
+Refer to the handy exercise wall chart and educational videos to customize your preferred routine.

 Total Gym XLS